HankB/aht20/project/raspberrypi4b/README.md

 ## Errata

-The original binary can be build by chedcking out the `master` branch and following the same build instructions.
+The original binary can be build by checking out the `master` branch and following the same build instructions.

 If the code for the project is ever extracted to just what is needed for the Raspberry Pi, a link will be provided here.